MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 > [!div class="mx-imgBorder"]
 > ![](media/customer-group-add-group.png "Customer group add group")

 Then three set operators will show up: ***Union, Intersect and Exclude***.
 Clicking each of these will enable you to define a new group.
-However, upon clicking **Save**, each of these Set Operators will lead to a different results:
+However, upon clicking **Save**, each of these Set Operators will lead to a different result:

-- **Intersect** will intersect the new group with the group you have created in steps 2-3.
+- **Intersect** will intersect the new group with the group you have created in steps 2-3. **Only data that is common** to both groups will be maintained.

 [final 9]

-- **Unite** will unite the two groups.
+- **Unite** will unite the two groups - **data that is common** to both groups will be maintained as well as data **that is not common** to both groups**

 > [!div class="mx-imgBorder"]
   > ![](media/customer-group-union.png "Customer group add union")

-- Lastly, **Exclude** will unite the two groups while excluding …?
+- Lastly, **Exclude** will exclude the two groups - **only data that is not common** to both groups will be maintained.

 [final 10]

 - Here is an example for how **Intersect** operator can help you define a sophisticated segmentation logic that involves multiple groups:

-[final 11]
+[final 11] Optinal - under consideration

 ## Exploring segments from the Segments page
 Here you can view all your saved segments and perform certain actions.
 -**Dynamic Segments appear to the left and Static Segments appear to the right.**
 -**Each segment is represented by a tile** that includes the segment's name, segment's description, last date of data refresh for that segment, historical trend (if exist) and the possibility to refresh the data for that segment.
--**You also perform certain actions with each segment (highlighted in red below)**.
+-**You can also perform certain actions with each segment (highlighted in red below)**.
 These actions can be accessed via the **three dots** button as highlighted in blue below:

 [final 12]